8 Best Pocket Pistols for Every Day Carry [2023]

 If it's too small for your hands, an extended magazine should do the trick.

-The Ruger LCP MAX is an upgrade over the Ruger LCP II, featuring better sights,
+The Ruger LCP MAX is an upgrade over the Ruger LCP II.

-much better ammo capacity, and improvements in the ergonomics, reliability, and recoil.
+It has better sights, ammo capacity, ergonomics, reliability, and recoil.

 It makes the LCP II obsolete.